Content Navigation

 Yes

-2. I am sponsoring the following family members immigrating at the same time or within six months of the principal immigrant named in Part 2.
-(Do not include any relative listed on a separate visa petition.)
+I am sponsoring the following family members immigrating at the same time or within six months of the principal immigrant named in Part 3.
+(List family members in Item Numbers 4. - 7.
+Do not include any relative listed on a separate visa petition.)

-3. I am sponsoring the following family members who are immigrating more than six months after the principal immigrant.
+I am sponsoring the following family members who are immigrating more than six months after the principal immigrant.
+(List family members in Item Numbers 4. - 7.)

 Family Member 2